-I wanted trekking to be a transformative experience when I started Indiahikes — an experience that would affect our mind, body, and spirit.
+When I started Indiahikes, I wanted trekking to be a transformative experience—an experience that would affect our mind, body, and spirit.

 Trekking helped me build determination and focus.
 I was able to surpass my limitations and become more mentally strong.
 It showed in my work and how I dealt with people.

-The spirit of trekking played a significant role in my personal transformation.
-Following these principles helped me fully immerse myself in the trekking experience.
+I noticed that the spirit of trekking I believed in played a significant role in my personal transformation.

 What is the Indiahikes Spirit of Trekking

-The spirit of trekking is a set of values and principles that encourages us to trek more mindfully.
-It is a map that guides our behaviour on a trek.
+The spirit of trekking is a set of simple values and principles that encourages me to trek more mindfully.
+It is a map that guides my behaviour on a trek.

 Here they are, in brief, the six principles of our Indiahikes’ Spirit of Trekking.